 With the social stigma long in the past, the volume of dating apps to hit the market can seem overwhelming.
 Which dating apps are right for you?
 Sure, you may know Tinder and Bumble, but what about the other dating apps?
 The explosion of dating apps brings more ways to customize your search for a relationship than ever before.

-These are some of the best dating apps of 2019—whether you’re searching for a serious relationship, a casual hookup or even a partner who likes bacon cooked the same way you do.
+These are some of the top dating apps of 2020—whether you’re searching for a serious relationship, a casual hookup or even a partner who likes bacon cooked the same way you do.
 These days, there’s a dating app for just about every interest and relationship type.
 All that’s left is finding the right match.

 The best all-around dating apps

 If you’ve dabbled in online dating, you’re probably familiar with Bumble.
 The women-centric dating app is similar to Tinder—in fact, they share a co-founder.
 The main difference?
 Bumble requires women to make the first move.

 Who it’s best for: Bumble is best for women tired of weeding through the digital equivalent of catcalling.

 What they’re saying: “In the dating game, in the area of meeting strangers, men likely initiate 95% of conversations.
 That makes no logical sense; however, when it’s online and there’s almost nothing at stake, given the opportunity, men will basically attempt to introduce themselves to every attractive woman they see.
 Bumble is the ideal online dating platform for this reason.
 Women who are genuinely interested in a man will make the introduction.“—Carter Butler